eweser/eweser-db/packages/db/README.md

   }
 });

-const room = db.getRoom<Note>(collectionKey, roomId); // this is a matrix room that stores a collection of note documents which share a `Note` schema.
+const room = db.getRoom<Note>(collectionKey, aliasSeed); // this is a matrix room that stores a collection of note documents which share a `Note` schema.

 // This Notes object provides a set of methods for easily updating the documents in the room.
 It is a wrapper around the ydoc that is provided by the room. const Notes = db.getDocuments(notesRoom);